e-tys/addressbook-level3/doc/DeveloperGuide.md

 > 3a1.
 AddressBook shows an error message <br>
   Use case resumes at step 2

+#### Use case: Renaming existing tag

+**MSS**

+1. User requests to rename a tag
+2. AddressBook ask for a confirmation for the renaming request
+3. User confirms the request
+4. AddressBook rename the tag to new name
+Use case ends.

+**Extensions**

+2a.
+The tag chosen by the user does not exist

+> 2a1.
+AddressBook shows an error message <br>
+> 2a2.
+AddressBook refer user to step 1
+  Use case resumes at step 2

+3a.
+User terminates the confirmation

+> Use case ends

 ## Appendix C : Non Functional Requirements

 1. Should work on any [mainstream OS](#mainstream-os) as long as it has Java 8 or higher installed.